getappmap/appmap-js/docs/reference/appmap-ruby.md

 ### RSpec

-When you run your RSpec tests, AppMaps will be recorded automatically (as long as the `appmap` gem is loaded).
+When you run your RSpec tests, AppMap Data will be recorded automatically (as long as the `appmap` gem is loaded).

 If you **don't see this working automatically** for some reason, you can try requiring `appmap/rspec` in your `spec_helper.rb`: